meilisearch/documentation/references/settings.md

     "indexNewFields": true,
 }
 ```
 The value of `RankingRules` is **null** but they have their default value.
-When no modification has been made to those settings the field has a value of null.
+When no modification has been made to those settings the field has a value of `null`.

 To remove all `RankingRules`, which is not recommended for any use-case, you should send an empty array.